-The Group has established through its Whistle-blowing Policy, a mechanism for employees and external parties to raise concerns to the Board, the details of which can be found at https://www.sbstransit.com.sg/whistleblowing-policy.
-The ARC Chairperson is also readily available to shareholders if they have concerns for which contact through the normal channels of communication with the Chairman or Management are inappropriate or inadequate.
+The Group has established through its Whistleblowing Policy, a mechanism for employees and external parties to raise concerns to the Board.
+The Audit Risk Committee (ARC) Chairperson is also readily available to shareholders if they have concerns for which contact through the normal channels of communication with the Chairman or Management are inappropriate or inadequate.